Trouble swallowing, sleeping and eating can result from a dry mouth.

 A big issue with humidifiers on the market is that they are hard to clean, which can cause an increase in mould and bacteria within the humidifier.
-So finding one that was quiet, easy to clean, and aesthetically pleasing made me very happy!!
+So finding one that is easy to clean is important.

-I hope that I have helped you find some things that will help to alleviate your dry mouth and help you achieve better oral health! 🙂
+I hope I have helped you find some things that will help alleviate your dry mouth and help you achieve better oral health! 🙂